 In settings where we have a little more time, we might share some more aspects of our “Why”:

-- This trip will prove an opportunity to strengthen our marriage relationship as we work together to solve the challenges that travel brings.
+- This trip will provide an opportunity for us Intrepid parents to strengthen our marriage as we work together to solve the challenges that travel brings.

-- The sabbatical will allow us to fully disengage from our jobs for a year so that we can fully recharge and objectively reevaluate our future career paths.
+- The sabbatical will let us fully disengage from our jobs for a year so that we can fully recharge and objectively evaluate our future career goals.